jmstipanowich/Movie-Data-Repo/README.md

 * The Numbers

 I was given the choice of what data from these datasets to use and how to use it.

-These datasets were provided to me by Flatiron School for the Microsoft project.

 ### Movie Analysis Methods and Results